 The Epson WF-2830's printing speed is okay.
 Printing a single page in black and white doesn't take too long.
 However, if you have a longer document to process, you might wait for a while, especially if there are pages in color.
 Photo printing takes quite some time as well.

-This printer has poor color accuracy.
+The Epson WorkForce WF-2830 has poor color accuracy.
 This shouldn't be too much a problem if you just print documents off the web from time-to-time for personal use.
 However, it keeps more professional documents from looking their best.
 If you are looking for a printer with a better printing quality and color accuracy, check out the Epson WorkForce Pro WF-3730.

 The Epson WF-2830 has decent photo printing quality.
 The details are good, and there isn't too much banding.
 However, the overall tone feels quite flat, and there's some color present in the grayscale.